jbrekle/IEXCloudClient.NetCore/README.md

 ## Features

-* comprehesive list of 26 supported operations
+* comprehensive list of 26 supported operations
 * SSE events supported
 * signing of requests
 * ready for integration with (ASP) .NET Core application